ZhevlakovII/GIModule/docs/eng/ConnectionAndroid.md

 of the format into it http://127.0.0.1:2222 (if you use IP) or https://domain.com http or https - it doesn't matter (it depends on your server settings), the main thing is that there is one in the file a line with your server, otherwise you will go to YuukiPS.
+**New information**
+Now you can use editor.apk to modify the server.
+Before using, log into the game and download the resources.

 After these manipulations, you will be able to log in to your server.